 Tommy’s Coffee Break Calendar for June 20th

-6/20/1969 (49 years ago today) - Welcome to the first night of The Newport 69 Pop Festival, one of the largest live events of the era (a.k.a.
-'The Woodstock Time Forgot') held in Newport, California (not to be confused with The Newport Jazz Festival held in Rhode Island, duh!) -- A three-day ticket cost $15, for which you would get to see The Jimi Hendrix Experience, Johnny Winter, Ike & Tina Turner, Joe Cocker, Spirit, Jethro Tull, Creedence Clearwater Revival, Taj Mahal, Marvin Gaye, The Byrds, Booker T & The MG's, Steppenwolf, The Rascals, Poco, Janis Joplin, Arthur Lee's Love and Eric Burdon, pretty wicked cool we think... -- Hendrix received $125,000 for his set, at the time it was the highest fee ever paid to a rock act for a single show!
+6/20/1969 (50 years ago today) - Welcome to the first night of The Newport 69 Pop Festival, one of the largest live events of the era (a.k.a.
+'The Woodstock Time Forgot') held in Newport, California (not to be confused with The Newport Jazz Festival held in Rhode Island, doh!) -- A three-day ticket cost $15, which may very well have been the bargain of the century; take a gander at the line-up: The Jimi Hendrix Experience, Johnny Winter, Ike & Tina Turner, Joe Cocker, Spirit, Jethro Tull, Creedence Clearwater Revival, Taj Mahal, Marvin Gaye, The Byrds, Booker T & The MG's, Steppenwolf, The Rascals, Poco, Janis Joplin, Arthur Lee's Love and Eric Burdon -- Hendrix received $125,000 for his set; at the time it was the highest fee ever paid to a rock act for a single show!

-6/20/1973 (45 years ago today) - It's the 20th Anniversary show of Dick Clark's "American Bandstand" and the line-up of special guests included appearances from Neil Diamond, Little Richard, Cheech & Chong, Paul Revere & The Raiders and Three Dog Night, what the hey...right?
+6/20/1973 (46 years ago today) - It's the 20th Anniversary show of Dick Clark's "American Bandstand" and the line-up of special guests included appearances from Neil Diamond, Little Richard, Cheech & Chong, Paul Revere & The Raiders and Three Dog Night.
+Some might say quaint, some might say sad...

 Share your gulps with the Calendar here on our web site and on the WBLM Facebook and Twitter pages with the hashtag #TommysCoffeeBreak.